Harold von Braunhut

-Harold Nathan Braunhut (March 31, 1926 – November 28, 2003), also known as Harold von Braunhut, was an American mail-order marketer and inventor most famous as the creator and seller of both the Amazing Sea-Monkeys and the X-ray specs.
-His grandfather, Tobias Cohn, was head of the T. Cohn Toy Company until the early 1940s.
+Harold Nathan Braunhut (March 31, 1926 – November 28, 2003), also known as Harold von Braunhut, was an American mail-order marketer and inventor most famous as the creator and seller of both the Amazing Sea-Monkeys and the X-ray specs, along with many other novelty products marketed towards children, often advertised in comic books.
+Von Braunhut also gained notoriety for his racial and political views.
+Despite his Jewish upbringing, he closely associated with white supremacist groups, including the Ku Klux Klan and the Aryan Nations organization.

-Early life
+Biography

-Braunhut was born in Memphis, Tennessee, on March 31, 1926.
-He grew up in New York City and resided there until the 1980s, when he moved to Maryland.
-According to a report in The Washington Post, he was raised "as Harold Nathan Braunhut, a Jew" — notable in light of his later association with white supremacist groups.
-He added "von" to his name some time in the 1950s for a more Germanic sound and so he could distance himself from his Jewish family.
+Braunhut was born in Memphis, Tennessee, on March 31, 1926, to Jeanette (née Cohen), whose family was in the toy business, and Edward Braunhut, owner of a printing shop.
+His grandfather, Tobias Cohn, was head of the T. Cohn Superior Toy Company, which he founded in 1900, until 1968, when he filed for bankruptcy and the company was purchased by Brumberger Inc. He grew up in New York City and resided there until the 1980s, when he moved to Maryland.
+According to a report in The Washington Post, he was raised "as Harold Nathan Braunhut, a Jew", and had a religious upbringing — notable in light of his later association with white supremacist groups.
+He added "von" to his name sometime in the 1950s for a more "Germanic" sound and so he could distance himself from his Jewish family.

+Harold von Braunhut died after falling on November 28, 2003, at his home in Indian Head, Maryland.

 Business activities

 Braunhut used comic book advertisements to sell an assortment of products, many of which were misleadingly advertised.
 He held 195 patents for various products, many of which have become cultural icons, including: